-This Lisbon, Porto and the Algarve tour kicks off in the riverside capital of Lisbon with a gourmet food tour followed by a spin of the historic highlights (from the monumental Praça do Comércio square to the enigmatic Gothic ruins of Carmo convent).
+This Lisbon, Porto, and the Algarve tour kicks off in the riverside capital of Lisbon with a gourmet food tour followed by a spin of the historical highlights (from the monumental Praça do Comércio square to the enigmatic Gothic ruins of Carmo convent).

 From here, it's just a short hop over to Unesco-listed Sintra, where a fantastical collection of castles and palaces spread romantically across lushly wooded hills, before heading beyond to the wild Atlantic coast and Cabo da Roca, Portugal's westernmost point.
 The itinerary then swings north to Tomar, HQ of the legendary Knights Templar, en route to historic Porto, before a day trip into the beautiful Douro Valley for port wine tastings among the vines and a boat ride along the river.

 You'll round out in the Algarve down south, exploring the pretty old town of seafaring Lagos, ringed by 16th-century walls, before hitting some lovely cliff-backed, gold-sand beaches right on its doorstep.